MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/voice-commands-hololens.md

 ---
-title: Complete list of voice commands for Dynamics 365 Remote Assist on HoloLens
+title: Voice commands and gestures for Dynamics 365 Remote Assist on HoloLens
-author: sophiasysun
+author: amaranigbo
-description: Complete list of voice commands for Dynamics 365 Remote Assist on HoloLens ms.author: sopsun ms.date: 04/01/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: Learn about voice commands and gestures for Dynamics 365 Remote Assist on HoloLens ms.author: soanigbo ms.date: 04/06/2021 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
 ---

-# Complete list of voice commands for Dynamics 365 Remote Assist on HoloLens
+# Voice commands and gestures for Dynamics 365 Remote Assist on HoloLens

+## Voice commands

-You may navigate Dynamics 365 Remote Assist on HoloLens and HoloLens 2 using voice commands and gaze instead of gestures.
+You can navigate Dynamics 365 Remote Assist on HoloLens and HoloLens 2 using voice commands and gaze instead of gestures.
 Some voice commands are contextual, so they only work in particular areas of the user interface.
 For example, “Start inking” only works if the ink tool is already active.”
 You can also look at any button and say “Select.”

 At this time, voice commands and speech recognition are [available in specific languages for Hololens](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/faq#what-languages-are-voice-commands-and-speech-recognition-available-for).